17 January 2019 | 184 Comments

 First, though, let’s bring everyone else up to speed, because most of my readers aren’t distributors or retailers.
 Here’s a quick summary of how the system works in the board game world: A publisher (like Stonemaier) creates a game and pays a manufacturer (like Panda) to produce it.
 The manufacturer typically ships it to one or more warehouses.
 From there, the game is sold and shipped to (a) consumers and (b) distributors, who then sell and ship the games to retailers (who sell to consumers).

 A company like Stonemaier Games relies heavily on distributors and retailers to sell our games.
-98% of the units we’ve sold over the last few years have gone through the distribution system.
+90% of the units we’ve sold over the last few years have gone through the distribution system (English and localization).
 The percentage may be different for a brand-new product, but in the long run over various reprints, retailers sell the vast majority of our games to consumers.

 Publishers support retailers in different ways.
 Here are some of the ways Stonemaier Games does this: